P. Govindaswamy

-Perumal Govindaswamy (1911 – 4 June 1978), also known as P. Govindaswamy, was a Singaporean trade unionist, politician, and a founding member of the People's Action Party, serving as Member of Legislative Assembly and later Member of Parliament for Anson from 1963 till his death in 1978.
+Perumal Govindaswamy (Note: பெருமாள் கோவிந்தசாமி) (1911 – 4 June 1978) was a Singaporean trade unionist, politician, and a founding member of the People's Action Party, serving as Member of Legislative Assembly and later Member of Parliament for Anson from 1963 till his death in 1978.

 Early life and career

-In 1911, Govindaswamy was born in India, and in 1927, he migrated to Singapore.
+In 1911, Perumal Govindaswamy was born in India, and in 1927, he migrated to Singapore.
 He received no formal education.

 In 1929, Govindaswamy joined the Postal Service Department (now known as Singapore Post) and soon became involved in the Union of Postal Workers and the Postal and Telecommunication Uniformed Staff Union.
 In May 1952, Govindaswamy was one of the organisers of a postal union strike, and engaged lawyer Lee Kuan Yew as their negotiator and legal advisor.
 More than 400 workers began the 13-day strike on 13 May 1952.
 Lee was able to negotiate a settlement resulting in pay increase and better working conditions.

 In 1963, Govindaswamy retired from the department as inspector of posts.